jnigri/essays/content/How to learn a new language?.md

 title: How to learn a new language?
 draft:
 ---
+This below doesn't apply if you are new at programming.
 If you are new at programming, pick a language and build small things first.

 Read the language specification from cover to cover.